What Is Martha Stewart's Net Worth?

 Starting her career as a fashion model, Stewart transitioned to the world of finance as a stockbroker.
 However, it was her venture into the catering business in the late 1970s that set the foundation for her future fame.
 Her talent for presentation and her flair for gourmet cooking quickly made her a sought-after name in New York's elite circles.

 As we detail later in the article below, Martha served five months in prison in 2004 after being convicted of insider trading.
-Long story short, Martha acted on a tip from her stock broker who had inside information on a stock called ImClone Systems.
+Long story short, she acted on a tip from her stockbroker, who had inside information on a stock called ImClone Systems.
 She sold roughly 4,000 shares of the stock before negative news was reported.
 The sale allowed Martha to avoid losing $45,673.

 Early Life and Career Beginnings

-Martha Helen Stewart (née Kostyra) was born in Jersey City, New Jersey, on August 3, 1941.
-She is the second of six children form to Edward and Martha Ruszkowski Kostyra.
-The family moved to Nutley, New Jersey, when she was three years old.
-Stewart graduated from Nutley High School, and continued her education at Barnard College of Columbia University.
-She worked as a model when she was a teenager, featuring in television commercials for Unilever and Tareyton.
+Martha Stewart was born Martha Helen Kostyra was born on August 3, 1941, in Jersey City, New Jersey.
+She is the second of six children born to Edward and Martha Ruszkowski Kostyra.
+The family moved to Nutley, New Jersey, when Martha was three years old.
+Stewart graduated from Nutley High School and continued her education at Barnard College of Columbia University.
+She worked as a model when she was a teenager, appearing in television commercials for Unilever and Tareyton.
 She also modeled during college, supplementing her income by working with clients like Chanel.
 It was while in college that she met Andrew Stewart, a Yale Law School student.
 They married in July 1961, and she graduated from Columbia in 1962 with a double major in History and Architectural History.

 Career

-Stewart signed with Time Publishing Ventures in 1990, with a deal to develop a new magazine under her name.
-The first issue of "Martha Stewart Living" in late 1990, and had an initial rate base of 250,000.
+Stewart signed with Time Publishing Ventures in 1990 with a deal to develop a new magazine under her name.
+The first issue of "Martha Stewart Living" was produced in late 1990 and had an initial rate base of 250,000.
 Stewart also served as editor-in-chief.
 A show named "Martha Stewart Living," which was based on her magazine, began airing in 1993.
 The initial format of the show was a weekly half-hour program, but it expanded to a full hour in 1999 and ran until 2004.

 Becoming a Billionaire

-With her business partner Sharon Patrick, Stewart secured funding in September 1997 to purchase all of the television, print and merchandising ventures related to the Martha Stewart Brand.
-These ventures were all consolidated into the company Martha Stewart Living Omnimedia (MSLO), with Stewart as chairwoman, president and CEO, and Patrick as COO.
+With her business partner Sharon Patrick, Stewart secured funding in September 1997 to purchase all the television, print, and merchandising ventures related to the Martha Stewart Brand.
+These ventures were all consolidated into the company Martha Stewart Living Omnimedia (MSLO), with Stewart as chairwoman, president, and CEO and Patrick as COO.

-However, by February 2002 the stock price had gone down to $16 per share, causing her to lose billionaire status.
+However, by February 2002, the stock price had dropped to $16 per share, causing her to lose billionaire status.

 Stock Trading Case and Incarceration

-In 2001, according to the SEC, Stewart avoided a loss of $45,673 by selling all 3,928 shares of her ImClone Systems stock after receiving insider information from her broker at Merrill Lynch.
+According to the SEC, in 2001, Stewart avoided a loss of $45,673 by selling all 3,928 shares of her ImClone Systems stock after receiving insider information from her broker at Merrill Lynch.
 She received the alleged tip while flying on a private jet and made the trade before landing.

 On June 4, 2003, she was indicted by the government on nine counts, including securities fraud and obstruction of justice.
 Subsequently, she stepped down from her position as CEO and Chairwoman of MSLO.

 Stewart was found guilty in March 2004 of felony charges of conspiracy, obstruction of an agency proceeding, and making false statements to federal investigators.
-She served five months in prison in 2004 and had a two-year period of supervised release.
+She served five months in prison in 2004 and had two years of supervised release.
 She also paid a fine of $30,000.

 Interestingly, the price of MSLO stock doubled during her prison stay, temporarily restoring Martha's billionaire status.
 Unfortunately, in the six months after her release, the stock gains retreated by 47%, reducing Martha's net worth back down to $500 million.